qnngroup/qnngds/docs/src/contributing/contribute.rst

 that your new devices are part of the libraries (if applicable).

 .. note:: Cannot see your documentation's version?

+    * Builds typically take 50-60 seconds.

-    * Be patient and refresh the page
+    * Be patient and refresh the page (try force refreshing with ctrl+F5)

-    * Check the `Read The Docs <https://readthedocs.org/projects/qnngds/>`_ project to make sure your verison is processing
+    * Check the `Read The Docs <https://readthedocs.org/projects/qnngds/>`_ project build status to make sure your verison is processing

 4. Satisfied with your code, ready for a pull request